Latest revision: 06.21

 - Identification data, including name, address, telephone number and email

-3.0 Purposes of the processing of personal data
+3.0 Purposes of the processing

 We only process personal data about you to the extent necessary for the purpose of the specific processing activity.
 The purposes of the processing of personal data about you are as follows: